How To Adjust Hair Clippers Blades Guide

 Exam The Blades

-Before going ahead and reattaching the blades, you should take the time to exam them thoroughly.
+Before going ahead and reattaching the blades, you should take the time to examine them thoroughly.
 This is going to be much more important than you might imagine.

 After all, you’ll want to make sure that the blades are in good condition and can still be used.
 Otherwise, you might need to replace the blades completely.

-Make sure that the top of the blades are approximately 1/32 inches from the bottom.
+Make sure that the top of the blades is approximately 1/32 inches from the bottom.
 Just remember that this number may vary from model to model.

 Gives the blades a thorough examination to ensure that they’re still in useable condition.
 During this stage, you’ll also want to make sure that the blades are perfectly aligned.